VicoPico/snowflake-study-flashcards-app/readme.md

 - Works seamlessly on GitHub Pages, Netlify, Vercel, or any static host
 - Easy to extend with new topics or updated questions
 - Version badge automatically displayed in the UI
+- Optional Dark Mode (toggle in header, remembers your preference)

 ---